Natural selection in compartmentalized environment with reshuffling: Nonlinear phenotype-fitness dependence

-where the function $f$ associates the total number of new molecules generated in the droplet to the total activity in the droplet, and $x_i$ are activities of the molecules in the droplet.
+where the function $f$ associates the total number of new individuals generated in the compartment with the total phenotype in the compartment, and $x_i$ are phenotypes of the individuals in the compartment.
+In the following, we will call function $f$ a \emph{selection function}.
+The linear selection corresponds to the case $f = \mathrm{Id}_{\mathbb R}$.

-The additive fitness corresponds to the case $f = \mathrm{Id}_{\mathbb R}$.
-If the dependence of the total in-droplet fitness on the total in-droplet activity is nonlinear, the analysis becomes much harder.
-The main problem is the inability to compute the evolution operator $A$ in closed form.
-This, in turn, is prohibited by the difficulties in computing each term in $\langle \sigma_x , y \rangle$ and in $\langle \sigma, y \rangle$, where $\sigma_x$ and $\sigma$ are still given by (\ref{sigma-x}) and (\ref{sigma}), where $h_n$ is now taken to be $h_n(x) = f(x)/n $ as in~(\ref{h-nonadditive}).